ashwantmanikoth/Sentiment-Analysis/Readme.md

 Hyperparameter Tuning
 Multiple experiments with different learning rates, epochs, and architectures, highlighting the importance of careful hyperparameter tuning.

-## Proof-of-Concept Dashboard
-Implements a POC dashboard for visualizing model outputs, providing an interface for sentiment analysis of student feedback.

 ## Conclusion
 The project underlines the importance of learning rates, epochs, and architecture choices in sentiment analysis, with high accuracy in emotion classification.

 ## Running Predictions on a Test Dataset
 Processes a test dataset and saves predictions in emotions.json.
 Example predictions showcase feedback sentiment analysis capabilities.

 Future Work
 Expand the dataset with more diverse text sources.
 Explore deeper neural network architectures.